Suzane Wilbur, MS, PMHCNS-BC

-For the past 31 years, Suzane Wilbur has been a psychiatric mental health nurse for the County of Los Angeles Department of Mental Health (LAC-DMH), the largest public mental health agency in the nation.
-She has extensive experience in psychiatric emergency services and in developing and managing mental health programs for people with severe and persistent mental illness.
+For 35 years, Suzane Wilbur worked as a psychiatric mental health nurse for the County of Los Angeles Department of Mental Health (LAC-DMH), the largest public mental health agency in the nation.
+She has extensive experience in psychiatric emergency services and in developing and managing mental health programs for people that are living with severe and persistent mental illness.
 Her publications and presentations include:

 Wilbur S, Lynn G. (2007) People with Mental Illnesses in Medical Emergency Rooms: Assessing, Intervening, and Resolving Problems with Dignity and Respect.
 Course presented at the American Psychiatric Nurses Association Annual Conference, Orlando, Florida.

-Suzane currently works part time for the behavioral health department of San Gorgonio Memorial Hospital in Banning, CA. She provides recovery-oriented group psychotherapy to people that are recovering from severe and persistent mental illnesses.
-She lives in Palm Desert with her husband and enjoys cycling, reading and discussions with her book club.
+Suzane currently works part time for the behavioral health department of San Gorgonio Memorial Hospital in Banning, CA. She provides recovery-oriented group psychotherapy to people that are living with severe and persistent mental illnesses.
+She lives in Palm Desert with her husband and enjoys cycling, hiking, and reading.